Add More Depth to Your Degree

-Students are encouraged (not required) to consider concentrations as an opportunity to demonstrate functional area or business discipline specialization.
-Concentrations provide an opportunity for students to further develop their ability to analyze, communicate, incorporate theory into practice and develop the critical decision making skills necessary to succeed in a global economy.
+The MBA Concentrations provide an opportunity for students to further develop their ability to analyze, communicate, incorporate theory into practice and develop the critical decision-making skills necessary to succeed in a global economy.

 Put Your Electives to Work

-24UT Dallas MBA students can choose to concentrate in one or two of the following disciplines or functional areas (see below).
-Concentrations are a selected cluster of electives of 12 semester credit hours demonstrating a focused course of specialized study.
+21UT Dallas MBA students can choose to concentrate in one or two of the following disciplines or functional areas (see below).
+Our MBA Concentrations are a selected cluster of electives of 12 semester credit hours demonstrating a focused course of specialized study.

 In today’s global and technology-driven environment, managers need skills to effectively analyze accounting information and make value-enhancing decisions.
 You may select accounting courses to concentrate in financial analysis, consulting, corporate governance or tax management.
 This concentration can be further refined to the areas of assurance services, taxation and internal audit.
 Visit the graduate catalog for a full list of courses in this concentration.